 Bravado Designs, a Medela company, is a leader in intimate apparel design and innovation with a focus on exceptionally comfortable nursing bras for pregnant and breastfeeding women.
 Established in 1992, Bravado Designs is committed to helping all new mothers achieve breastfeeding success through a wide range of products, community initiatives, and philanthropic partnerships that support women.
 With a clear focus on connection and care for new mothers, Bravado is fully committed to ensuring that expectant and new mothers have ready access to the tools they need to have a successful breastfeeding experience.
 For more information, please visit www.bravadodesigns.com on Facebook and onTwitter @BravadoDesigns.

 *Thank you again to Ingrid Franz Moriarty for the AMAZING photo!

-DISCLAIMER: This blog post was contributed to in content by a paid sponsor for the Pregnancy Awareness Month (PAM) Campaign 2014 – Bravado, and written by Alisa Donner.
+DISCLAIMER: This blog post was contributed to in content by a paid sponsor for the Pregnancy Awareness Month (PAM) Campaign 2014 – Bravado, and written by Team PAM.
 The opinions expressed by Bravado, and those providing comments are theirs alone, and do not reflect the opinions of PAM or any employee thereof.
 PAM is not responsible for the accuracy of any of the information supplied by Bravado.
 Always consult with your medical provider regarding any personal health questions or decisions (including nutrition, diet, and exercise).